Zxiona/Team-7/docs/Implementation.md

 ## Software Architecture

-This Diagram shows how the app communicates with two different services, in this case it would be mapbox.gl .
+This Diagram shows how the app communicates with two different services, in this case it would be the OpenData database and the mapbox API .

 ![Insert your Interaction/Component Diagrams for each use-case here.](diagrams/ComponentDiagram.png)